cwarden45/Miller_Red_Jungle_Fowl_MHCY/Part2_Annotation/Gene_Annotation_Iterations/gtf-pileup_liftOver/README.md

 **2)** Transfer annotations using `gtf-pileup_liftOver-v2.py`.

 The `shift` value will change depending upon the assembly sequences.
 This will not be constant for all annotation transfers, so alternative versions of the transfer are not provided for the other 3 contigs.

-However, to explain the numbers used for the Contig 1 transfer in an assembly with a 5 bp difference:

- -
+With only a 5 bp difference, both versions of the assembly started at the same place without any large re-arrangements (most commonly, large deletions in certain revised assemblies).

-The folder path includes a subfolder called ** because a number of methods were tested to transfer the annotations.
-There is some discussion that can be viewed here.
+The folder path includes a subfolder called *annotation_transfer2* because a number of methods were tested to transfer the annotations.
+There is some discussion that can be viewed in the background section on this page.

 When there was a more complicated difference between assemblies, the .pileup GTF transfer strategy did not capture everything and some manual work was needed to transfer 100% of gene annotations correctly.
 For example, you can see some discussion [here](https://www.biostars.org/p/472543/).
 However, as far as we could tell, it was the best overall strategy to start with a semi-automated transfer of annotations.